stereobooster/stereobooster.com/content/posts/code-indirection/index.md

 >
 > -- [The Principles of Readability](https://files.eric.ed.gov/fulltext/ED490073.pdf)

 Many factors play into the readability of text.
 For example, contrast, font, choice of words and many more.
-(See: [readbility for natural languages](https://www.bdadyslexia.org.uk/advice/employers/creating-a-dyslexia-friendly-workplace/dyslexia-friendly-style-guide))
+(See: [readability for natural languages](https://www.bdadyslexia.org.uk/advice/employers/creating-a-dyslexia-friendly-workplace/dyslexia-friendly-style-guide))

 Some factors are **subjective** e.g. depends on the reader - if the reader knows given programming language, if the reader knows the context if the reader familiar with the jargon, etc. There is a great talk on the subject: [Laura Savino - Talk Session: Readable Code](https://www.youtube.com/watch?v=IbOp_e9yh0k).
 She says that "readability needs a reader".